wenhuizhang/sea-dsa/README.md

 ![Example of a call graph](https://github.com/seahorn/sea-dsa/blob/tea-dsa/tests/expected_graphs/complete_callgraph_5.jpg?raw=true)

-`sea-dsa` can also print some statistics about the call graph resolution process (note that you need to call `clang` with `-g` to print file,line, and column information):
+`build/bin/seadsa` can also print some statistics about the call graph resolution process (note that you need to call `clang` with `-g` to print file,line, and column information):

-    sea-dsa --sea-dsa-callgraph-stats ex.ll
+    build/bin/seadsa --sea-dsa-callgraph-stats ex.ll

     === Sea-Dsa CallGraph Statistics ===